“There are 12 months in a year, so what the heck does a 13th month pay mean???”

 The Facebook Pay Per Click ad system is definitely one of my favorite paid marketing systems.
 It allows me to target my users and retarget my subscribers, people who visit my website, and people who have purchased from me.
 It also gives me the ability…

+Hiring a virtual assistant will improve your business and your life!
 If you're looking for a cheap virtual assistant, chances are you’re a solopreneur doing your first round of VA hiring.
-Or maybe you’re doing your second or third round but you want to avoid prior mistakes and do things better this time around.
-You’re getting to…
+Or maybe you’re doing your second or third round but you want to avoid prior…

 Building and growing a business is not easy.
 You will hit many roadblocks, find yourself overwhelmed with HUNDREDS of tasks to do, and you may end up burning the midnight oil to get things crossed off on your to-do list… However, you don’t have to…